Coronavirus: I-League matches suspended from March 15 | Goal.com

 Coronavirus: I-League matches suspended from March 15

-The All India Football Federation (AIFF) has decided to suspend all I-League 2019-20 matches from Match 15 onwards in the wake of the Coronavirus outbreak.
+The All India Football Federation (AIFF) has suspended all I-League 2019-20 matches from March 15 onwards in the wake of the Coronavirus outbreak.

-The Indian FA has also decided to suspend the 2nd Division league matches, Youth League, Baby League and all national competition with immediate effect.
+The Indian FA has also decided to suspend the 2nd Division league matches, Youth League, Baby League and all national competitions with immediate effect.

-The Indian Super League (ISL) final, though, will take place behind closed doors on March 14 as was announced earlier.
+The Indian Super League (ISL) final, though, will take place behind closed doors on March 14, as announced earlier.

 A statement from the AIFF read, "Adhering to the advisories issued by the Ministry of Health & Family Welfare, and directives from several State Governments, all footballing activities under the aegis of AIFF stay suspended till March 31, 2020.

-"All Hero I-League matches have been suspended from March 15, 2020, onwards.
-Furthermore, all Hero 2nd division, Hero Youth Leagues Golden Baby Leagues as well as National Competitions also stay suspended with immediate effect.
+"All I-League matches have been suspended from March 15, 2020, onwards.
+Furthermore, all 2nd division, Youth Leagues Golden Baby Leagues, as well as National Competitions, also stay suspended with immediate effect.

-"As announced earlier, the Hero Indian Super League final will be played behind closed doors."
+"As announced earlier, the Indian Super League final will be played behind closed doors."